 A nasal endoscopy is a type of examination that uses an endoscope (thin, sometimes flexible tube with a light and camera attached to its tip) to view what’s happening in your nasal cavity.
 Dr. Mandel inserts the tube and is able to see the extent of inflammation in your mucous membranes.
 CT scans use X-ray imagining and create a cross-sectional view of your sinuses and other facial tissues.
 Sinus cultures involve swabbing a sample of mucus and testing it for infection.

 It’s important to note that sinus cultures aren’t always needed to diagnose allergic rhinitis.
 In many cases, a nasal endoscopy paired with a CT scan will give Dr. Mandel more than enough information.

 Allergy tests are a way to identify what you’re allergic to.
-While traditional allergy testing involves hundreds of tiny skin pricks, South Florida Sinus and Allergy Center has a proprietary technique that uses fewer pricks and tests for more potential allergens.
+While traditional allergy testing involves hundreds of tiny skin pricks, Florida Sinus & Snoring Specialists has a proprietary technique that uses fewer pricks and tests for more potential allergens.
 This method is a combination of skin pricks and intradermal testing.
 It allows us to get a more accurate picture of the type and severity of your allergies.

 Allergy immunotherapy is a modern take on the centuries-old idea that your immune system can be “trained” not to respond to allergens.
 Immunotherapy works by introducing tiny amounts of allergens into your system over a period of years.
 Your immune system becomes used to the particular allergens and no longer produces excessive amounts of IgE or other chemicals.